baldeguer-riquelme/Viral-ANI-gap/README.md

 4. write a file with the metadata associated with the randomly selected genomes.

-The random selection was used to subset all genomes (with or without Ns) and only the good quality genomes (no Ns, identified previously by FastA.filterN.pl from the enveomics collection: http://enve-omics.ce.gatech.edu/enveomics/).
+This procedure of random selection was used to subset all genomes (with or without Ns) and only the good quality genomes (no Ns, identified previously by FastA.filterN.pl from the enveomics collection: http://enve-omics.ce.gatech.edu/enveomics/).

 Selected sequences were then extracted from the complete data set using the "FastA.filter.pl" script from enveomics (http://enve-omics.ce.gatech.edu/enveomics/) and then, the general procedure explained above was followed.
 However, in this case, on step 5, instead of the script "Plot_ANI_vs_Perc_shared_genome.R", the script "Processing_script_ncbi_Sars-Cov2_CDC_USA" was employed to plot histograms with and without the variant data.